ivclexp/TVCG2023QuantumSpinGlyphs/README.md

-#The project files are available under a  CC-BY 4.0 license,
+# The project files are available under a  CC-BY 4.0 license,
 Please refer to the license statement here: https://creativecommons.org/licenses/by/4.0/

 ----------------------------------
-The code is tested on Mac Os X.
+# The code is tested on Mac Os X.

 ----------------------------------

-To compile:
+# To compile Experiment I

 cd Experiment\ I/LabExperiment1/program/experiment/jcUtil